 Listening to the strike of the bell

 ‘Ringing blind’ in rounds was used to help with listening skills.
 After learning to turn around while ringing, each ringer did this in rounds until the whole band was ringing ‘blind’.
-The task was taken to a more challenging level when call changes were put in!
+The task was taken to a more challenging level when Call Changes were added!

 Following different bells when changing places

-Teacher number three explained the theory of call changes, how adjacent bells change places and explained that bells can be called by the ‘up’ or ‘down’ method.
-He used numbered door knows to explain this theory.
-Practice was then given using individual call change activities using the least preferred calling method!
-It’s good to be put out of your comfort zone!
+Teacher number three explained the theory of Call Changes, how adjacent bells change places and explained that bells can be called by the ‘up’ or ‘down’ method.
+He used numbered door knobs to explain this theory.
+Practice was then given using individual Call Change activities using the least preferred calling method!
+It’s good to be put out of your comfort zone.

 Developing a sense of place in the row

 The teacher also taught the ringers how to move out of the way and back again while the treble moved up to 5ths place and back down again.
-Apart from learning the speed changes without worrying about which bell to follow, this is very useful for teaching ‘place’ as the treble follows the 2nd in 2nds place, 3rd in 3rds place etc. It also challenges the ropesight of the other ringers!
+Apart from learning the speed changes without worrying about which bell to follow, this is very useful for teaching ‘place’ as the treble follows the 2 in 2nds place, the 3 in 3rds place etc. It also challenges the ropesight of the other ringers!

 Starting to give simple instructions

 The fifth teacher explained to the new ringers that ringing instructions are generally made when the treble handstroke is just starting.
 The action then takes place at the following handstroke.
 He explained that the call needs to be loud enough for everyone to hear.
 The new ringers practised calling ‘stand’ from rounds and achieved this very quickly.